jagtesh/docker-nim/README.md

 This is a quick attempt to get the Nim compiler and nimble package manager bundled into a Docker image.

-The base image is Alpine Linux (see: https://registry.hub.docker.com/_/alpine/) which keeps things slim.
+The base image is Ubuntu Linux 14.04.

 ## Layout